 Arizona MVD & DUI Court Representation

-Nesci & St. Louis, PLLC is an experienced DUI defense firm in Tucson.
-Our lawyers have more than 80 years of combined experience implementing effective defenses in challenging DUI cases for clients with multiple DUI convictions and those with DUI arrests while driving on a suspended license.
+Nesci & St. Louis is an experienced DUI defense firm in Tucson.
+Our lawyers have nearly 40 years of combined experience implementing effective defenses in challenging DUI cases for clients with multiple DUI convictions and those with DUI arrests while driving on a suspended license.

 Minimum Jail Sentences for Second DUI within Seven Years